sonocotta/esp32-tas5805m-dac/README.md

   - Set and get mute state
   - Set and get DAC mode
   - Set and get EQ state and gain
+  - Set and get EQ profiles (subwoofer and satellite)
   - Set and get modulation mode
   - Set and get analog gain
   - Set and get mixer mode